Pause & Holding Policy

 7. Additional Users & Household Plans

-• Breaks and pauses apply to the plan as a whole
+• Breaks and pauses apply to the plan as a whole, so if the primary user is marked as away, we assume all additional users are too

 • Pause pricing applies only where meal preparation and delivery fully cease for all covered household members